 Babar is a UK-based artist, designer, researcher, writer and educator.
-He is currently a doctoral student at the Ruskin School of Art, University of Oxford.
+He is currently a practice-led doctoral student in Fine Art at the Ruskin School of Art, University of Oxford.

 A Fulbright Scholarship alumnus, Babar has an MFA in Design and Technology from Parsons School of Design in New York City.
 He previously attended the MBA program at the Lahore University of Management Sciences in his home country, Pakistan.